 This set of ratios are strictly restricted to the balance sheet and its relationship to the income statement.
 To fully understand the six ratios explained, please reacquaint yourself with the balance sheet and the respective major groups of accounts:

 With activity ratios, the higher the number the more effective the business performs in utilizing its assets as it produces (earns) income.
-So let’s take a look at the first one.
+Let’s take a look at the first one.

 One of management’s goals in controlling the financial resources is to be effective in keeping inventory value low.
 If a business is capable of minimizing inventory value and still meet customer demand without delays than money is available for other needs.
 The tool used to evaluate this activity level is inventory turnover.
 The formula is below: